 A reference in his position, Lewandowski amassed a barely fathomable haul of 58 goals in all competitions for Bayern and Poland in 2017/18, the latter of which he captains.
 Only current Ballon d’Or winner Ronaldo, with 59, exceeded Lewy’s tally.
 The Portuguese is a converted winger, though, and holding up the ball for others is of little concern to him.
-Winner of the Torjägerkanone as the Bundesliga's top scorer in three of the last five seasons, Lewandowski scored every 75 minutes he played in 2017/18, and heads to Russia for his first World Cup as one of the most feared strikers in the world.
+Winner of the Torjägerkanone as the Bundesliga's top scorer in three of the last five seasons, Lewandowski scored every 75 minutes he played in 2017/18, and remains one of the most feared strikers in the world.

 Watch: What makes Lewandowski so special?